 Respiratory Care program graduates are highly desired and successfully employed in a variety of settings including hospitals, clinics and physicians’ offices; critical care units and transport; diagnostic laboratories and sleep centers; home care and extended-care facilities; colleges, universities and research facilities; and in industry.
 Employment of respiratory therapists is expected to grow 23 percent through 2016, according to the U.S. Bureau of Labor Statistics.
 The average salary for respiratory therapists is more than $56,000 per year.

-When you major in Clinical Life Science at Benedictine University, you will follow a three-year sequence of liberal arts and science courses.
+When you major in Biology (BA) as part of the 3+2 program in Respiratory Care at Benedictine University, you will follow a three-year sequence of liberal arts and science courses.
 You are required to maintain a GPA of 3.0 or better.
 Before March 1 of your junior year, you will have the opportunity to apply to Rush University’s Master of Science program.
-Successful completion of the entire 3+2 program results in a Bachelor of Arts degree from Benedictine University and a Master of Science degree from
+Successful completion of the entire 3+2 program results in a Bachelor of Arts degree from Benedictine University and a Master of Science degree from Rush University.